-Add new file type in New Item of File Explorer Ribbon menu
+Add new file type in New Item of Explorer Ribbon menu

 We have seen how to add new file type in the right-click context menu’s “New” option.
 It is even easier to do the same with the New Item of File Explorer’s ribbon.
 Before you begin, make sure you backup your Registry files.
-This trick has been tested on Windows 10 Pro version 1607 Build 14393.479.
+This trick has been tested on Windows 10 Pro but works on Windows 11 too.